-The Spaceport Improvement Program receives FDOT funds in two ways: first, a specific allocation is made to the Spaceport Improvement Program as part of a base allocation; and second, funding is allocated through the FDOT's Strategic Intermodal System (SIS) (Figure 6).
-The SIS was established to enhance Florida's mobility and economic competitiveness.
-It is made up of facilities of statewide and interregional significance.
+The Spaceport Improvement Program receives FDOT funds in two ways.
+First, a specific allocation is made to the SIP as part of a base allocation.
+Second, funding is allocated through FDOT's Strategic Intermodal System (Figure 6).

 Figure 6: Spaceport Improvement Program Funding